LOGLINE: A young aspiring filmmaker explores how the power of films can help him see the truth about his dysfunctional family and those around him.

 Registration in advance is required to attend the discussion, and includes a copy of the script sent to you in advance.

-SPECIAL OFFER – ONLY $150 FOR A NEW MEMBERSHIP OR RENEWAL!
+SPECIAL OFFER – ONLY $150 FOR A 6-MONTH MEMBERSHIP OR RENEWAL!

 The Fabelmans premiered at the Toronto International Film Festival last September and opened nationwide in November.
 Also currently available on VOD and scheduled for DVD/Blu-ray/4K UHD releases the day after our meeting, the film stars Gabriel LaBelle (Showtime’s American Gigolo) as Sammy Fabelman — a fictional version of Spielberg, Michelle Williams (Dawson’s Creek), Paul Dano (There Will Be Blood), Seth Rogen (Knocked Up), Judd Hirsch (Ordinary People), and filmmaker David Lynch as filmmaker John Ford.
 It currently holds a 92% fresh rating on Rotten Tomatoes and has been nominated for hundreds of awards so far.
 If you have not yet seen the movie, it is highly recommended that you first read the screenplay so your initial impression is from the writing on the page.